sib-swiss/containers-snakemake-training/docs/index.md

 After this course, you will be able to:

-* Understand the basic concepts and terminology associated with virtualization with containers
-* Customise, store, manage and share containerised environments with Docker
-* Use Apptainer to run containers on a shared computer environment (e.g. a HPC cluster)
-* Understand the basic concepts and terminology associated with workflow management systems
+* Understand the basic principles and advantages of workflow management systems.
-* Create a computational workflow that uses containers and package managers with Snakemake
+* Create data analysis pipelines with Snakemake.
+* Combine Snakemake with containers to build reproducible computational pipelines.
+* Run Snakemake pipelines locally and in HPC environments.

 ### Learning outcomes explained